East Germany: Organization

 The Potsdam Agreement committed the Soviets to support a democratic form of government in Germany, though the Soviets' understanding of democracy was radically different from that of the West.
-As in other Soviet-bloc countries, non-communist political parties were allowed.
-Nevertheless, every political party in the GDR was forced to join the National Front of Democratic Germany, a broad coalition of parties and mass political organisations, including:
+As in other Soviet Bloc countries, non-communist political parties were allowed.
+Nevertheless, every political party in the GDR was forced to join the National Front of Democratic Germany, a SED-led coalition of parties and mass political organisations, which included: